borneo-iot/borneoiot.com/content/en/_index.md

 ---

 {{< brick_title2 >}}
-# The World's Most Advanced Open Source Aquarium Devices
+# The Open Platform Powering the Next Generation of Aquarium Devices

+We handle the complex electronics and software, so you can focus on building great products.

 ![](/uploads/photos/home/hero.jpg)